Defense for ex-DA: Prosecution brushed off bid for new trial

 Attorneys for former Suffolk County District Attorney Thomas Spota and a chief aide say federal prosecutors have failed to adequately respond to their arguments that their clients deserve a new trial because of false testimony by the government’s key witness.

-Their assertions, filed in papers in federal court in Central Islip, are the latest round in the sparring between defense attorneys and prosecutors before the June sentencing of Spota and the aide, Christopher McPartland.
+Their assertions, filed in papers in federal court in Central Islip, are the latest round in the sparring between defense attorneys and prosecutors before the June sentencing of Spota and Christopher McPartland.

-Spota, 78, of Mt.
-Sinai, and McPartland, 54, of Northport, the former head of the DA’s corruption bureau, were convicted in December of masterminding the coverup of the beating of a shackled prisoner by former Suffolk police chief James Burke, a protégé of Spota.
+Spota, 78, of Mount Sinai, and McPartland, 54, of Northport, the former head of the district attorney’s corruption bureau, were convicted in December of masterminding the cover-up of the beating of a shackled prisoner by former Suffolk police chief James Burke, a protégé of Spota.

-The defense attorneys say if U.S. District Court Judge Joan Azrack does not grant them a new trial, they at least want an individual hearing to prove the government’s key witness, former Suffolk police lieutenant, James Hickey, committed perjury during the trial.
-If this could be proven, it could lead to a new trial, defense attorneys contend.
+The defense attorneys say if U.S. District Court Judge Joan Azrack does not grant them a new trial, they at least want a hearing to prove the government’s key witness, former Suffolk police Lt.
+James Hickey, committed perjury during the trial.
+If perjury could be proven, it could lead to a new trial, defense attorneys contend.

 Hickey headed the police department’s intelligence unit and was close to Burke, Spota and McParland.

-In previous paper’s, Spota and McPartland, argued in Febraury that Hickey lied on the witness stand because he testified that he told the government at about several matters almost as soon as he began cooperating but they are not reflected in his extensive debriefings.
+In previous papers, Spota and McPartland argued in February that Hickey lied on the witness stand because while he testified that he told the government about several matters almost as soon as he began cooperating, they are not reflected in his extensive debriefings.

-The defense papers say that Hickey only recounted some of the matters as long as four years after he began cooperating.
+The defense papers say that Hickey only recounted some of those matters as long as four years after he began cooperating.

-Among those matters was a key meeting in February of 2013 in which McPartland and Burke allegedly came up with a false cover story about what Burke could say about his encounter with the beating victim, Christopher Loeb.
-Another matter had to do with Hickey's admission to prosecutors that he had brief hospitalizations for alcoholism and hallucinations.
+Among them are a key meeting in February 2013 in which McPartland and Burke allegedly came up with a false cover story about what Burke could say about his encounter with the beating victim, Christopher Loeb.
+Another point had to do with Hickey's admission to prosecutors that he had brief hospitalizations for alcoholism and hallucinations.

-The defense attorneys say, in effect, that federal prosecutors did not give an in depth reply to Spota and McPartland’s claim, but essentially denied Hickey was not lying, said the jury believed him.
-Prosecutors also argue that whatever issues the defense brings up now were already available to them for cross examination during the trial, the defense said.
+The defense attorneys say, in effect, federal prosecutors did not give an in-depth reply to Spota and McPartland’s claim, instead essentially denying Hickey was lying and saying the jury believed him.
+Prosecutors also said whatever issues the defense brings up now were already available to them for cross examination during the trial, the defense said.

-“In its opposition papers, t]he government large ignores these serious allegations of falsity and misconducts,” the defense attorneys said.
+“In its opposition papers, the government largely ignores these serious allegations of falsity and misconducts,” the defense attorneys said.

 The defense papers were signed only by McPartland’s attorneys, Larry Krantz and Bradley Gershel.
 Spota’s attorney, Alan Vinegrad, said Monday he joined in the motion for his client, but his name was inadvertently left off.
-Vinegrad declined further comment.
+Vinegrad declined to comment further.

 Comments